davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 mantle [@Bohannon1995; @Brocher1999; @VanWijk2001].
 In this scenario,
-late Cenozoic volcanism in the region is linked to the youthfulness of the subducted microplate(s), implying a partial melting mechanism within and immediately adjacent to the lithospheric lid.
+late Cenozoic volcanism in the region is linked to the youthfulness of the subducted microplate(s), implying a partial melting mechanism within and directly below the lithospheric lid.
 Both the slab window (or gap) and stalled microplate hypotheses are based on plate kinematic relationships which require a combination of slab window and stalled oceanic microplate segments [@Bohannon1995; @Atwater1998; @tenBrink1999; @Wilson2005].

-Based on the regional geologic history and constraints from crustal structure, The mantle lithosphere underlying the Coast Ranges could be underplated Farallon plate mantle, and/or Monterey microplate mantle.
-The Crystal Knob xenolith suite is the only known direct sampling of this underplated mantle.

-we identify several viable tectonic scenarios for the formation of the mantle lithosphere beneath coastal central California, which we summarize in
-@sec:slab_window‌-‌-@sec:farallon_nappe.

-The cross-sections presented in @fig:neogene_sections show the first-order crustal relations that are implied by three potential origins for the sub-Crystal Knob mantle
-lithosphere: **A**. shallowly ascended asthenosphere within the Pacific-Farallon slab window [@Atwater1998]; **B**. subduction of an underplated, or stalled, Monterey oceanic microplate [@Bohannon1995];
-or **C**. underplated Farallon plate mantle lithosphere nappe(s) that lie in structural sequence with the upper mantle duplex resolved beneath the Dish Hill xenolith location in the Mojave region [@Luffi2009].
+The cross-sections presented in @fig:neogene_sections show the first-order crustal relations implied by three potential origins for the sub-Crystal Knob mantle lithosphere: **A**. shallowly ascended asthenosphere within the Pacific-Farallon slab window [@Atwater1998]; **B**. subduction of an underplated, or stalled, Monterey oceanic microplate [@Bohannon1995]; or **C**. underplated Farallon plate mantle lithosphere nappe(s) that lie in structural sequence with the upper mantle duplex resolved beneath the Dish Hill xenolith location in the Mojave region [@Luffi2009].
 Scenarios **A** and **B** have been proposed in previous models of the lithospheric structure of the California coast [@Erkan2008], while scenario **C** is constructed from a large body of literature on crustal and mantle-lithosphere tectonics since the Cretaceous.

 ## The Neogene slab window {#sec:slab_window}